-The Mindful Breathing Laboratory at Mayo Clinic aims to improve well-being in chronic conditions through self-awareness, self-management and social awareness.
+The Mindful Breathing Laboratory at Mayo Clinic aims to improve well-being in chronic conditions through home-based rehabilitation, health coaching, self-awareness, self-management and social awareness.

 The lab's areas of research and clinical focus include chronic obstructive pulmonary disease (COPD), mindfulness, emotional intelligence, motivational interviewing-based health coaching, mindful communication, positive psychology and physical activity, and how these approaches relate to health outcomes.

 Learn about a study using health coaching to reduce COPD hospitalizations.

 - Home-based rehabilitation for COPD.
 The purpose of this study is to determine if technology that measures activity in people living with COPD and motivational interviewing telephone-based health coaching positively impacts how active people are in daily life.
 (NHLBI, National Heart, Lung, and Blood Institute R01) Read more about this study.